 The Green Room On Camera Training Program

-Guest teachers listed for the classes are based on their availability and not guaranteed.
+Any specific guest teachers listed or anticipated for the classes are based on their availability and not guaranteed due to potential last minute changes in casting schedules.
 All of our classes with guest casting directors including this class are a learning experience.
 It is not an audition or employment opportunity.
 When the workshop/class is over, the casting director/casting associate/session director (whichever is applicable) teaching this workshop will not be taking home nor be given access to your headshot, resume or any other of your promotional materials.

 Ear Prompter AND Teleprompter

 Gain more than "proficiency" in these two tools, and open yourself up to more avenues for income in your acting career.
 Learn the technical requirements as well as acting styles that tend to show up in relation to each type of prompter.
 Then tap into these potentially lucrative markets!

 There’s a big difference between understanding your lines and bringing them to

 life in an audition or performance.
 I’ve often listened to actors give genuinely